unahouExosite/docs/exositeready/gwe/getting_started.md

 # Getting-started Guide: Install and Run ExositeReady™ Gateway Engine on a Gateway Device

 In this guide, you will be able to quickly download ExositeReady™ Gateway Engine (GWE), install it onto your gateway, and start using it.
 Once you have completed this section you will have GWE installed and running on a gateway.
-If you encounter any issues, please contact the dedicated GWE support team at [gwesupport@exosite.com](mailto:gwesupport@exosite.com).
+If you encounter any issues, please raise a topic on the dedicated [GWE Support Forum](https://community.exosite.com/c/GWE) or comment on an existing one.

 # Requirements